Close

 Berwickshire Marine Reserve Project

-Located on the south-east coast of Scotland, Berwickshire’s waters are unique, with cold and warm water currents converging to provide a diversity of marine life rarely found elsewhere in the UK.
-Devonshire Cup corals share space alongside Arctic wolffish and pods of bottlenose dolphins, giving scientists an opportunity to monitor the effects of climate change within a marine protected area.
-This stretch of coastline supports one of the most productive crab and lobster fisheries in Scotland as well as providing some of the best diving and recreational fishing opportunities in the UK.
+The waters off Berwickshire on the south-east coast of Scotland are unique, a place where cold and warm currents converge to provide a diversity of marine life rarely found in the UK.
+Devonshire Cup corals share space with Arctic wolf-fish and pods of bottlenose dolphins, giving scientists an opportunity to monitor the effects of climate change within a marine protected area (MPA).

-Blue Marine is calling on the Scottish Government to protect its rich biodiversity for the benefit of all users.
-On the ground, we are working with fishing communities and other stakeholders to deliver sustainable models of fishing that work for people and nature.
+Blue Marine is calling on the Scottish government to protect its rich biodiversity for the benefit of all.
+In Berwickshire, we are working with fishing communities and other stakeholders to deliver sustainable models of fishing that work for people and nature, creating a template for MPA management in Scotland.

-Blue Marine continue to support the promotion of the Inshore Limit petition, calling on the First Minister and Scottish Government to stop the chronic destruction of Scotland’s seabed by urgently reinstating a coastal limit on bottom-trawl and dredge fishing.
+In addition, Blue Marine continues to support the Inshore Limit petition, which calls on the Scottish government to stop the destruction of the country’s seabed by urgently reinstating a coastal limit on bottom-trawl and dredge fishing.

 Berwickshire